allegro/blog/_posts/2023-08-25-how-does-btree-make-your-queries-fast.md

 class="small-image"/>

 "Random jump" requires moving the head to the given place on the disk.
-"Sequential read" is simply spinning the disk, which allows the head to read consecutive values.
+"Sequential read" is simply spinning the disk, allowing the head to read consecutive values.
 When reading megabytes of data, the difference between these two types of access is enormous.
 Using "sequential reads" lowers the time needed to fetch the data significantly.